johanngoza/transmission-liquid-glass-icon/README.md

 1. Open the Applications folder.
 2. Right click Transmission.app → Get Info.
-3. Drag the PNG onto the icon preview in the top-left corner
+3. Drag the PNG onto the icon preview in the top-left corner.
 4. Close the Info window and relaunch Transmission if needed.

 ## 📄 License — CC0 1.0 Universal